CodeScop/Oge-Mai-Field-Guide/allresources.md

     - SurfaceC Battles: Olea (100 words for 1)
     - SwampL Battles: Swamp Wignow (500 words for 2-4), Rhamp (250 words for 1-2), Quishi (350 words for 1)
     - SacredS Battles: Kuldoro (100 words for 0-1), Bashta (400 words for 2-4), Swamp Wignow (500 words for 2-4), Minko (600 words for 2-4), Toccal (800 words for 3-5)
+    - Balance Battle: Vanvri (20 minutes for 1-8)
 - **Buy:** FOREST: 8 Coins in Item Shop/Alex's Shop
 - **Sell price:** 2 Coins (DO NOT SELL DO NOT SELL THERE IS NO SUCH THINGS AS TOO MANY LEAVES)
 - **Used for:**